 What are Skin Growths on Dogs?

-Skin growths are protuberances that can appear in different parts of the body of your dog.
-As there are several types, vets refer to them as growths instead of tumors when there is no diagnosis, and therefore, they can be a sign of different issues, or in the best of cases, they can be harmless like fatty skin growths that are common amongst senior and overweight dogs.
+Skin growths are bumps that can appear on different parts of your dog’s body.
+Vets use the term “growths” instead of “tumors” when there is no diagnosis because they can be a sign of various issues.
+In the best cases, they can be harmless, like fatty skin growths, which are common among senior and overweight dogs.

-They can come in the shape of cysts, which are sacs filled with fluid; a tumor, which is an abnormal growth of cells (it can be benign or cancer); and lumps and bumps, which are bulges.
-As you can see, there are different types because they vary in their morphology.
+These growths can come in the form of cysts, which are sacs filled with fluid; tumors, which are abnormal growths of cells that can be either benign or cancerous; and lumps and bumps, which are bulges.
+As you can see, there are different types because they vary in their appearance.

-For most people, they can look the same – especially in the case of tumors and lumps – and that is why proper diagnosis is essential to determine the real nature of the skin growth.
-Furthermore, it is critical for you as a responsible owner, because mast cell tumors and squamous cell carcinomas are the most prevalent types of neoplasia, which can put the life of your dog at risk.
+For most people, they may look the same, especially in the case of tumors and lumps.
+That’s why it’s important to get a proper diagnosis to determine the true nature of the skin growth.
+This is crucial for responsible dog owners because mast cell tumors and squamous cell carcinomas are the most common types of cancerous growths that can endanger your dog’s life.

 Types of Canine Skin Growths